-- Boston's Hidden Restaurants --

 (781) 278-0001 Find location!

-Photo of Taso's Euro-Cafe, Norwood, MA When people think of dining at airports, they often think of greasy fast food, overpriced sitdown restaurants, or perhaps they try not to think of it at all.
-But several of the smaller airports around New England actually have decent restaurants, including even some destination spots.
-And one of these places is only a short ride from Boston.
+Photo of Taso's Euro-Cafe, Norwood, MA When people think of dining at airports, they often think of greasy fast food, overpriced sitdown restaurants, ultra-crowded spots that are not all that comfortable, or perhaps they try not to think of it at all.
+But a few of the smaller airports around Massachusetts and elsewhere in New England actually have decent restaurants, including even some destination spots.
+And one of these places happens to be only a short ride from Boston.
 Located at Gate 1 of Norwood Memorial Airport is a fantastic family-run Greek restaurant called Taso's Euro-Cafe, a full-service dining spot that gives some of the best Greek places around Boston a run for their money.

 Taso's Euro-Cafe used to reside in Quincy, but a fire unfortunately destroyed their original location there.
 Now located just off of Route 1 north (near the Automile), Taso's is more of a real sitdown restaurant than it was back in Quincy, when it was basically a takeout place.
 The restaurant has a main dining area to the left of the entrance, as well as a smaller area to the right.
 The main area also has a small section separated by a railing where tables are lined up along the front windows.
 There is also a counter area where people can pick up meals to go, as well as buy various items in the food displays along the counter.

 The menu at Taso's has a number of terrific dishes.
-Appetizers include a creamy lemon chicken soup, Greek salad, and meatless grape leaves.
-For entrees, Taso's offers a personal-sized pan pizza that is a bit like the pizza at Christo's in Brockton; a homemade pastichio (meat and macaroni pie) that has onions, oil, spices, and bechamel sauce adding a mix of flavors; lamb and chicken souvlaki dishes that come with tzatziki (yogurt sauce) and both of which feature lean, tender meat; baked lamb, which comes in a delicious tomato sauce; spanakopita (spinach pie), a mix of spinach and feta cheese served as a large single piece rather than as small triangles; and the always-popular gyro, which includes sauteed meat, pita bread and tzatziki.
-For dessert, the tremendous baklava at Taso's is a must, as it is made in the traditional way (using sugar water) and served as a wedge, much like a piece of pie.
+Appetizers include a creamy egg lemon chicken soup (also known as avgolemono), a Greek salad that is overloaded with feta cheese, meatless stuffed grape leaves that have perfectly-seasoned rice inside, and opa opa fries with feta cheese and tzatziki sauce (this last item is only on special).
+For entrees, Taso's offers a personal-sized pan pizza that is a bit puffy like Greek pizzas found at your neighborhood houses of pizza, but with much less grease; a hearty pastichio (meat and macaroni pie) that has onions, oil, spices, and bechamel sauce adding a mix of flavors; a rich-tasting moussaka with layers of ground beef, eggplant, and bechamel; lamb and chicken souvlaki dishes that come with tzatziki (yogurt sauce) and both of which feature lean, tender meat; baked lamb, which comes in a delicious tomato sauce; spanakopita (spinach pie), a mix of spinach and feta served as a large single piece rather than as small triangles; stuffed peppers that are filled with seasoned ground beef and rice; tender and nicely-charred steak tips that actually rival some of the best in the Boston area; and the always-popular gyro, which includes sauteed meat, pita bread and tzatziki.
+For dessert, the ekmek (a Turkish item that has custard placed atop shredded phyllo) was an excellent choice, though it isn't typically offered anymore, while the baklava at Taso's is a must, as it is made in the traditional way (using sugar water) and served as a wedge, much like a piece of pie.
+The cupcakes are also well worth trying as is the extremely rich chocolate mousse cake.

 It is strange to think that the busy, often-frenzied Route 1 is so close to Taso's Euro-Cafe, yet Taso's feels so off the beaten track.
 But those in the know realize that a special meal can be had at Norwood Memorial Airport, whether they go for lunch or dinner.
-Taso's may not be easy to find, but it is a tremendous restaurant that certainly serves up some of the best Greek food in the Boston area.
+Taso's may not be easy to find, but it is a nice little restaurant that certainly serves up some really good Greek food.